 Preheat the oven to 350F (this quick bread doesn’t take long to put together)

 In a food processor, beat together the sugar and margarine.

 Add the eggs one at a time, and process until combined.

-Sprinkle the rest of the ingredients (except for the bananas and raisins) over the egg mixture, and process to combine.
+Sprinkle the rest of the ingredients (except for the raisins/walnut pieces) over the egg mixture, and process to combine.

-Cut the bananas by hand into 1″ lengths into the processor, add the raisins, and process for about 5 seconds (or by hand) to combine.
+Add the raisins/walnuts, and process for about 5 seconds (or by hand) to combine.

-Turn the mixture into a loaf pan greased or lined with baking parchment.
+Turn the mixture into two 1lb loaf pans greased or lined with baking parchment.